-This chapter follows the original format of our earlier reports, which uses the approach recommended in OSPAR Guidelines (OSPAR 2015).
+This chapter follows the original format of our earlier reports, which uses the approach recommended in OSPAR Guidelines (OSPAR 2015a).
 That approach has its focus on detailed analyses and statistics of the data on mass of plastics found in individual birds, taking into account the details of different plastic categories (industrial versus user plastics) and the differences between adult and non-adult birds.
-In earlier reports, in a final section, these data were also viewed, but not statistically tested in terms of EcoOO performance, which is the proportion of birds having more than 0.1g of plastic in the stomach.
+In earlier reports, in a final section, these data were also viewed, but not statistically tested in terms of EcoQ Performance, which is the proportion of birds having more than 0.1g of plastic in the stomach.
 As the EcoQ% is the most relevant for policy makers, starting with the 2017 update (Van Franeker & Kühn 2018), a statistical analysis of annual EcoQ%'s is included, which, if significant, can be used to predict future developments.
-The original detailed analyses remain essential to properly understand the EcoQO performance model as a basis for policy decisions.
-The abstract of the current report now strongly focuses on the most policy relevant EcoQO performance; underlying details and analyses are largely restricted to within this results and discussion chapter.
+The original detailed analyses remain essential to properly understand the EcoQ Performance model as a basis for policy decisions.
+The abstract of the current report now strongly focuses on the most policy relevant EcoQ Performance; underlying details and analyses are largely restricted to within this results and discussion chapter.

-5.1 The year 2018
+5.1 The year 2019

-In 2018, in spite of considerable efforts and extensive contacts with the surveyor network, only fifteen beached fulmars could be collected.
-One of the corpses had no stomach, one of them had a damaged stomach, and one had been treated in a rehabilitation centre for about a week.
+In 2019, the loyal surveyor network managed to collect 47 fulmar corpses, of which 44 had an intact stomach suitable for analysis of the contents.
+Several birds had been treated in a rehabilitation centre but only for one or two days.
 For our monitoring purposes, we do not use birds that have been in rehabilitation for more than 3 days, because during treatment plastic particles break and wear down in the muscular stomach of the bird (Van Franeker & Law 2015).
-This means only 12 stomachs were available for the 2018 data calculations.
-We additionally processed two 'late-delivered' fulmars found in 2017, increasing the 2017 sample from 36 to 38 birds.
-The desired annual sample size in our monitoring program is ±40 birds or more (Van Franeker & Meijboom 2002).
-Smaller annual samples are not a problem for the monitoring system but may delay the detection of significant trends.
-Sample size will be better in 2019, as close to 40 fulmars were already collected during the first half of the year.
+We additionally processed four 'late-delivered' stomachs of fulmars found in 1998 (1), 2007 (2), and 2015 (1).
+These late additions will cause minor changes in published in earlier reports.
+The desired annual sample size in our monitoring program is ± 40 birds or more (Van Franeker & Meijboom 2002).
+Smaller annual samples are not really a problem for the monitoring system but may delay the detection of significant trends.